Hives/hives.github.io/_posts/2019-02-27-precourse-week-4-intro-to-rspec.md

 So Rspec executes the expression passed to the `expect` method and compares it with the expression passed to the `matcher` method, according to the comparison defined by the `matcher`.
-(In the example above the matcher simply tests for equality, but there are many more options.)
+In the example above the matcher simply tests for equality, but there are many more options.

-Let's try putting this code in `lib/middle.rb`:
+When using TDD you should progress by "baby steps", in other words by writing the simplest possible code that satisfies your tests.
+In that spirit let's put this code in `lib/middle.rb`, which should pass the first test but not the
+second:

 ```ruby
 def middle_char(string)